Cats may transmit COVID-19

-Newswise — Washington, DC – Cats can play a role in the transmission of SARS-CoV-2 and their contaminated environment (pens in this study) can be infectious, according to new research.
-The study was published in Microbiology Spectrum, a journal of the American Society for Microbiology.
+Newswise — Washington, DC –New research suggests that felines may contribute to the spread of SARS-CoV-2, and their contaminated habitat (enclosures in this investigation) could harbor infectious agents.
+These findings were recently published in Microbiology Spectrum, a periodical of the American Society for Microbiology.

-“In practice, after introduction of SARS-CoV-2 in our household, we should see our cat as part of the family regarding virus transmission,” said study coauthor Wim van der Poel DVM, Ph.D., Professor of Emerging and Zoonotic Viruses, Wageningen University and Research, in the Netherlands.
+"In the practical sense, once SARS-CoV-2 enters our household, we should consider our cat as an integral member of the family in terms of virus transmission," stated Wim van der Poel DVM, Ph.D., a coauthor of the study and Professor of Emerging and Zoonotic Viruses at Wageningen University and Research in the Netherlands.

-Van der Poel and colleagues conducted the study to gain better insight into the risk of COVID-19 infection that could arise from cats infected with SARS-CoV-2.
-In the study, 16 cats were either directly exposed to SARS-CoV-2 virus obtained from a naturally infected human patient, exposed indirectly from the directly exposed cat, or exposed from the pen in which the infected cat was housed.
-All cats were regularly sampled during the whole study.
-Nasal samples, oropharyngeal samples, blood samples and environmental samples were tested for SARS-CoV-2.
-Blood samples were also tested for SARS-CoV-2 antibody development.
-Cats were sampled during 3 weeks, starting on the day of direct exposure to the virus.
-Nasal samples and oropharyngeal samples were taken 3 times during this period.
-Oral and rectal samples were taken 15 times during this period.
-Transmissions of SARS-CoV-2 between cats, through both direct and indirect contact, were evaluated.
+To gain a deeper understanding of the potential COVID-19 infection risks posed by cats infected with SARS-CoV-2, Van der Poel and colleagues conducted a comprehensive study.
+The research involved 16 cats, which were exposed to the SARS-CoV-2 virus in three different ways: direct exposure from a naturally infected human patient, indirect exposure from a directly exposed cat, or exposure from the pen housing the infected cat.
+Throughout the study, regular sampling was conducted on all cats.
+Samples from the nose, throat, blood, and environment were collected and tested for the presence of SARS-CoV-2.
+Additionally, blood samples were examined for the development of SARS-CoV-2 antibodies.
+The cats were sampled over a three-week period, starting from the day of direct virus exposure.
+Nasal and oropharyngeal samples were taken three times during this period, while oral and rectal samples were collected 15 times.
+The study aimed to assess the transmission of SARS-CoV-2 between cats through both direct and indirect contact.

-The researchers found that cats are susceptible to SARS-CoV-2 and infected cats can spread the virus to other cats and into their environment.
-They found that the contaminated environment can be infectious, but this infectiousness decays rapidly.
+The study's findings revealed that cats are vulnerable to SARS-CoV-2, and once infected, they have the potential to transmit the virus to other cats and contaminate their surroundings.
+However, the researchers also observed that the infectiousness of the contaminated environment diminishes rapidly over time.

-The mean duration of infectiousness was a little more than 1/3 of a day.
-The duration of infectiousness was calculated from the periods that virus was detected in excreta (oral/nasal fluid or feces).
+The average duration of infectiousness was slightly over one-third of a day, as determined by analyzing the periods in which the virus was detected in excretions such as oral/nasal fluid or feces.

-“We did not expose humans to the infectious cats.
-Our animal handlers were always fully protected,” van der Poel said.
-“We must assume that cat owners can be infected by SARS-CoV-2 infected cats since these cats excrete infectious virus.”
+Van der Poel clarified that during the study, no humans were exposed to the infected cats, and the animal handlers always took complete precautions to ensure their safety.
+However, he emphasized that it should be assumed that cat owners can potentially be infected by cats carrying SARS-CoV-2, as these cats excrete the virus in an infectious form.

 The researchers said they will continue to study SARS-CoV-2 susceptibility in different animal species and focus on virus transmission risks.